Creative Minds Move Worlds

 From Fragmentation to Wholeness

-Venue: Level 2, Public Art Space at Pan Pacific Singapore
+Venue: Level 2 Public Art Space, The Pan Pacific Hotel, Raffles Boulevard,

 Hexagram 40: Deliverance.
 An abstract painting inspired by the I Ching with a fiery sky with swirling reds, oranges, and blues.
 A castle is at the bottom center, with spirals and glowing orbs in the background, creating a mystical, dreamlike scene.